How to subdivide your New Zealand property

 "Subdividing" is where land is divided and separate legal title is established for each of the new sections that are created.
-A separate title is established by the District Land Registrar issuing a certificate of title (in the Land Titles Office at Land Information New Zealand (LINZ)), after receiving an application and a subdivision plan.
+A separate title is established by Land Information New Zealand, after receiving an application and a subdivision plan.

 There are various reasons why you might want to subdivide your property.
 It may be that your residential section is now too big for your needs, or you may own a farm that is capable of being subdivided into lifestyle blocks.
 Your section may have been re-zoned, so that you are now permitted to subdivide.